-- ISA reserves the right to deny the enrollment or reenrollment of a student or oust a student during the academic year:
+ISA reserves the right to deny the enrollment or reenrollment of a student or oust a student during the academic year:

-a. due to disciplinary misconduct, upon the ISA Teachers' Board decision b. for the violation of the school's Rules of Procedure, ascertained by an act of the Teachers' Board.

-- Moreover, reenrollment of a student may be denied in case:

-1. The student's parents/guardians have not fully paid off their financial obligations to the school for the attendance of two (2) full academic years on the day of the enrollment/reenrollment i. repeated and proven difficulty in the cooperation between the student's parents/guardians and the school, ii. lack of trust and good faith on behalf of the student's parents/guardians or, iii. incidents of improper and inappropriate behavior on behalf of the student's parents/guardians towards the school's faculty and staff.
+- a. due to disciplinary misconduct, upon the ISA Teachers' Board decision - b. for the violation of the school's Rules of Procedure, ascertained by an act of the Teachers' Board. - Moreover, reenrollment of a student may be denied in case: - 1.
+The student's parents/guardians have not fully paid off their financial obligations to the school for the attendance of two (2) full academic years on the day of the enrollment/reenrollment - 2.
+Upon the director's justified recommendation, it is deemed that the student cannot be enrolled in the next grade for reasons other than his/her academic performance. - 3.
+During the student's attendance of ISA, there has been: - i. repeated and proven difficulty in the cooperation between the student's parents/guardians and the school, - ii. lack of trust and good faith on behalf of the student's parents/guardians or,iii. incidents of improper and inappropriate behavior on behalf of the student's parents/guardians towards the school's faculty and staff.